 - In some rare cases, the builder will combine the closings so that the interim occupancy and final closing take place at the same time.
 This usually does not happen, but Buyers should be aware of this possibility.

-- Finally, if the Buyer is plans to occupy the property following the interim occupancy closing, I always recommend that the Buyer change its identification documents such as its driver’s license to reflect the address of the property being purchased.
+- Finally, if the Buyer is planning to occupy the property following the interim occupancy closing, I always recommend that the Buyer change its identification documents such as its driver’s license to reflect the address of the property being purchased.
 Many builders will require confirmation in the form of photo identification confirming that the Buyer is actually living in the property.
-Without this, the builder can take the position that the Buyer does not qualify and will have to pay for HST rebate on the final closing which will result in the the Buyer having to pay the additional HST on the final closing.
+Without this, the builder can take the position that the Buyer does not qualify and will have to pay for HST rebate on the final closing which will result in the Buyer having to pay the additional HST on the final closing.
 This amount is usually approximately $24,000.00.

-Knowing the difference between an interim occupancy closing and a final closing is important so that Buyers can be prepared and helps ensure a smooth and hassle free transaction.
+- Knowing the difference between an interim occupancy closing and a final closing is important so that Buyers can be prepared and helps ensure a smooth and hassle-free transaction.

 *** To Get instant VIP access to 100s of new condo developments across the GTA

 Isenberg & Shuman Professional Corporation 5075 Yonge Street, Suite 804 Toronto, ON M2N 6C6